MustCodeAl/programming_mental_notes/README.md

 ### Learning faster

-It often is not easy to find the information we need.
-First, we have to find out what kind of information we need.
+Finding the information we need can be challenging.
+First, we need to determine what information we require.

 * What do we already know?

 * What do we not know yet?

-When reading new information, an individual process is started, there is an initial reaction to an external information's influence, and then we imagine/interpret and process/link to our own existing knowledge.
+When reading new information, an individual process begins.
+We initially react to the external information’s influence and then imagine, interpret, and process it in relation to our existing knowledge.

-We learn what we need, how to use it, and how to work with it.
-We will see what kind of things can happen, collect our first practical experience, and improve our existing skills
+Through this process, we learn what we need, how to use it, and how to work with it.
+We gain practical experience, see what can happen, and improve our existing skills.

-Moreover, the we can now learn all of the theoretical aspects more in-depth through practice and repetition.
+Moreover, we can now delve deeper into theoretical aspects through practice and repetition.

-To be good at something means we know what we are doing.
-If we know what we are doing, that means that we are experienced with this topic.
-Experience means we have a vast repertoire in this field.
-Repertoire comes from associations and practical experience.
-When we say practical experience, we want to know how much we have to practice to become competent at a specific task.
+To be proficient in something, we must understand what we are doing.
+Experience comes from having a vast repertoire in a field, which is formed through associations and practical experience.
+For instance, an inexperienced woodcutter might take 30 minutes to sharpen their axe and 3 hours to cut down a tree.

-### Questioning
+In contrast, an experienced woodcutter will sharpen the axe in 3 hours and cut down the tree within 30 minutes.

-A right question is a precise question that allows us to establish the relationships between the components, to understand them, and to take us one step further to the required answer.
+This emphasizes the importance of understanding the context of our research and paying attention to seemingly insignificant details.

-Relational Oriented Questioning Model represents five components:
+When we encounter difficulties, there are various reasons for getting “stuck.”
+One possibility is that we’ve become overly focused and lost track of the task at hand.
+Another reason could be fatigue, which prevents us from taking sufficient breaks.

-Your Position - This describes the position we are in and our view.
+It’s important to recognize that no single individual possesses all the knowledge.
+In such situations, we must learn how to identify, select, acquire, and adapt the information we require.

-The  Object - The object is the core element of the question.
-The main component of our sentence takes the meaning out of the question.
+To effectively filter this information, we need to develop a repertoire that we acquire through practice.

-Known - This information is known to us.
+Here’s a question to consider:

-Unknown -This information is not known to us.
+* A rough question would be: “How can I hack X?”

-Other Position(s) - This component describes the position of other persons.
+* A precise question would be: “How can I use the server’s SMB service to identify its existing user accounts?”n to a specific goal.
+When we know our goal, it becomes easier to align our focus accordingly.
+However, attention is influenced by various factors such as our interests, needs, personal attitudes, beliefs, orientations, goals, and experiences.

-###### states for a question
+When we venture outside our comfort zone, we enter a situation or field where we lack experience.
+This uncertainty can hinder our thinking and significantly impact our thought processes, causing us to feel slower.

-We can assign two states, rough or precise, to a question:
+Interestingly, small children don’t exhibit such uncertainty.
+They embrace trying new things constantly and aren’t afraid or uncertain of making mistakes.

-* A rough question would be: "How can I hack X?"
+Mistakes are an integral part of the learning process, and it’s crucial to remember this.
+Those who choose to step out of their comfort zones often reach their destination faster than they anticipated.
+They’ll never have sprinted at such speed before in their lives.

-* A precise question would be: "How can I use the server's SMB service to identify its existing user accounts?"
+Now, let’s understand the progression between making decisions to step out of our comfort zone or staying in it.
+We’ll often find ourselves in situations where we’re unsure of what to do, and these situations will continue to arise.
+However, with each encounter, we’ll learn something new, and the experience will become more comfortable over time.

-###### Describing relationships between components
+##### Describing relationships between components

 1. Connection - How is X connected to Y?
 2. Affection - How does Y influence the state of component X?